dwo/musicbrainz-ruby/README.markdown

 No offence, RBrainz gem.

-I have only done the artist call so far.
+I have only done the artist, release_group, release, track and label GET calls so far.
 Returns [Mashes][3] of the metadata tag.

 [1]: https://github.com/jnunemaker/httparty
 [2]: http://wiki.musicbrainz.org/XMLWebService